MarianaCLages/LAPR2/docs/SprintD/US02/US2_As_a_client_I_want_to_update_my_personal_data.md

 > **Question:** What is the Data that the Client can update?
 >
 > **Answer:** In this sprint each team should develop a graphical user interface for US2.
 The application should show the current user data and the client can update any attribute.
+>
+> **Question** In US02 when the client changes the password what should the rules be for this new password? (for example, a digit limit)
+>
+> **Answer:** The password should be randomly generated.
+It should have ten alphanumeric characters
+>
+>
 ### 1.3.
 Acceptance Criteria
+The client can only update his: name, address, phone number and sex attributes.
+The other attributes can not be updated.
+The e-mail message should only inform the client that his personal data has been updated.

 ***The client's information is updated***
 ### 1.4.
 Found out Dependencies